INDIA STOCKS-Indian shares fall on rate-hike worries ahead of Fed, RBI minutes

 By Bharath Rajeswaran

-BENGALURU, Feb 22 (Reuters) - Indian shares fell on Wednesday after strong economic data from the U.S. kept investors worried that central banks would have to keep raising interest rates, while markets waited for minutes from the Federal Reserve's latest monetary policy meet.
+BENGALURU, Feb 22 (Reuters) - Indian shares extended losses on Wednesday after strong economic data from the U.S. kept investors worried that central banks, including the U.S. Fed, would have to keep raising interest rates to tackle inflation.

 Global markets fell after an unexpectedly strong reading of S&P Global's composite purchasing managers' index (PMI) showed that the U.S. economy was not cooling.MKTS/GLOB